zchee/golang-wiki/WindowsBuild.md

 # Use [winstrap](https://github.com/golang/winstrap)

-Download [winstrap.exe](http://storage.googleapis.com/winstrap/winstrap-20140711.exe) and run it.
+Download the latest version of winstrap.exe from the [winstrap](https://github.com/golang/winstrap) page and run it.

 It will download some installers to your desktop, which you should run.
 Just click through; all the defaults are fine.